Becoming a father will change your life. You already know that, right?

 - Tech (tablet, laptop)

-It depends entirely on what you need, but as long as the basics are covered, you will be cool.
+It depends on what you need, but you will be cool if you have covered the basics.

 The most important thing is the baby seat.
-Get used to putting it in and taking it back out again, because you don’t want to struggle to put it in your car when there is a newborn chilling out in it.
+Get used to putting it in and taking it back out again.
+You don’t want to struggle to put it in your car when a newborn is chilling.

 Make sure to secure it correctly too.